 Upgrading Motor Controller Firmware

-Before you can upgrade firmware, your robot needs to be connected to the internet.
-See Connecting the Robot to Your Network
+Before you can upgrade firmware, your robot needs to be connected to the internet or you must have the firmware file and copy it to the robot.
+See Connecting the Robot to Your Network.

 We upgrade firmware using a tool that will by default install the latest released firmware.
-If a newer version is available it will require manual version entry seen in the Version column of the table below.
+If an older fimware version is needed, it will require manual version entry seen in the Version column of the table below.

 To see more details about our firmware as well as our hardware revisions for the motor controller please view this page.